A wide back doesn’t only make your upper body look good, but it has many benefits for your posture and overall fitness.

 The straight-arm lat pulldown is an excellent exercise for strengthening and building broad shoulders.

-Here’s how you do them with perfect form:
+Here’s how you do them in perfect form:

 - Sit under a lat pulldown machine and grab the bar with a wide grip.